Etaash-mathamsetty/Proton/docs/FSR4.md

 Please use Proton-EM 10.0-22 or higher when following this guide.

-**Proton-EM 10.0-22 to Proton-EM 10.0-32:**
+**Proton-EM 10.0-22 and higher:**

+Just set `PROTON_FSR4_UPGRADE=1` the FSR 4.0.0 DLL will be automatically downloaded and everything should just work.

 The following will no longer work starting with Proton-EM 10.0-33:

-Just set `PROTON_FSR4_UPGRADE=1` the FSR 4.0.0 DLL will be automatically downloaded and everything should just work.
 However, if the download fails you can attempt a manual download.
 (This is is for FSR 4.0.0)
 1. Download amdxcffx64.dll and place into `$PROTON_EM_INSTALL_PATH/files/lib/wine/amdprop/`
 ```